 The world is changing faster than ever before and who better than artists to give us insights into what those changes are and what they portend?
-I think it was Ezra Pound who said that artists are the antennae of the human race.
+Someone said that artists are the antennae of the human race.
 We have the extra space, and we are very excited to use that space to learn what contemporary artists are telling us now.

 John B. Quinn

 At the end of the residency an exhibition will be held to display the works of the artist and at least one work will be incorporated into the permanent collection.
 A supporting stipend will be provided, as well as materials allowance.
-Over the course of a year there will be 3 artists occupying the studio, each with a three month residency and a subsequent exhibition in a location deemed appropriate for the work decided on between the artist and curator.
+Over the course of a year there will be 2 residencies, each with a four month residency and a subsequent exhibition in a location deemed appropriate for the work decided on between the artist and curator.

 - Residency Period

 The residency will begin February 14, 2022 and conclude on Jun 14, 2022.